mainaenock/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is my first directory in my learning of python
+this is the start of using python programming